-Employee resource groups, or Elastician resource groups as we call them, are groups within Elastic that are aligned with shared identities, experiences, interests, affinities, and allyships.
+Employee resource groups, or Elastician resource groups as we call them, are groups within Elastic that are aligned with shared identities, experiences, and allyships.

 These groups were formalized in 2021, but they’ve been a part of Elastic’s culture since 2016.
-By formalizing them, we’re able to ensure they all have a structure, budget, and a voice based on any dimension of diversity, identity, allyship, and advocacy.
+By formalizing them, we ensure they all have a structure, budget, and voice.
 This was an important step in our global diversity, equity, and inclusion strategy.

-Each ERG has their own mission and goals, but as a whole they want to create community and belonging around shared interests and experiences.
+Each ERG has their own mission and goals, but as a whole they create community and belonging around shared interests and experiences.